SkillsUnion/tamkeen-cloud/security/user-permission-access.md

 #### **IAM Roles**

-IAM roles allow users, services, or applications to temporarily assume different sets of permissions.
-This is useful when specific access is needed for a short time.
+IAM roles provide temporary access to permissions, allowing users, applications, or services to assume different access rights as needed.
+This is ideal when short-term access to resources is required.

-Best practice: Use IAM roles when temporary access to resources is required, instead of long-term access.
+Best practice: Use IAM roles for granting temporary access to resources rather than providing long-term permissions.

 ![alt text](image-4.png)